anandrajendran121991/Queue-Monitoring-System/readme.md

    # Path to this project root,
    export APP_DIR= path to the project on your local machine.
-   Ex: /Users/arajendran/Documents/PROJECTS/laravel-docker-boilerplate
+   Ex: /Users/arajendran/Documents/PROJECTS/queue-system
    ```

-4. In a terminal window navigate to the laravel-docker-boilerplate folder and run:
+4. In a terminal window navigate to the queue-system folder and run:

    ```
    local/up.sh